Key Takeaways

 M12S Lindwurm Strategies and Positioning

-In the M12S phase 2 fight against Lindwurm, players need to adapt to various strategies and mechanics depending on their region and playstyle.
-Notably, there are differences between the North American and European party finder methods, each featuring unique adaptations to the fight’s mechanics.
+In the M12S Phase 2 fight against Lindwurm, players need to adapt to different strategies depending on their region and playstyle.
+North American and European Party Finder groups use distinct adaptations for each mechanic, so awareness of both approaches helps when forming cross-region groups.

 Key Mechanics and Initial Strategies

-The fight commences with Arcadia Flame, a powerful raid-wide attack.
-It is crucial to mitigate this as heavily as possible to minimize damage.
-Following this, the boss will cast Replication, spawning four clones at the cardinal points.
-These clones each prepare distinct attacks:
+The fight opens with Arcadia Aflame, a powerful raid-wide attack that demands heavy mitigation from healers and supports before the cast resolves.
+Following this, Lindwurm casts Replication, spawning four clones at the cardinal points.
+These clones each execute one of three distinct attacks:

-3. Top Tier Slam: Requires a two-person stack on the nearest player.
+- Top Tier Slam: Requires a two-person stack on the nearest player.
+Players must be positioned properly before this resolves:

 Handling Clones and Baits

 After the initial phase, the clones divide into eight and repeat their attacks.
-Players must strategically bait these repeated attacks to prevent lethal outcomes:
+Players bait these attacks strategically to prevent lethal overlap:

-• Dark Fire Bait: Four players (dark debuff holders) bait fire clones, typically a healer with a ranged DPS and a tank with a melee DPS.
+- Dark Fire Bait: Four players with dark debuffs bait fire clones — typically a healer paired with a ranged DPS and a tank paired with a melee DPS.

-• Dark Clone Bait: Remaining players manage dark clones.
-They ensure that two players are nearest to a dark clone without overlapping AoEs.
+- Dark Clone Bait: The remaining four players manage dark clones, keeping two players nearest to each clone without overlapping AoEs.

 Snake Pryo Strategy

-• Support Players: Healers and ranged DPS baiting fire ads look north, then clockwise, selecting the nearest cardinal.
+- Support Players: Healers and ranged DPS baiting fire ads look north, then rotate clockwise to the nearest cardinal.

-An alternative suggestion is using the “clone relative” method, ditching complex maneuvers for simpler left-right split positioning.
-However, this requires group agreement as it diverges from party finder norms.
+An alternative is the "clone relative" method, which uses simpler left-right split positioning.
+This requires group agreement beforehand as it diverges from standard Party Finder conventions.

 Sequence of Attacks and Tank Busters

-• Conclave Attacks: Slight adjustments may be necessary to dodge cone AoEs.
+- Conclave Attacks: Minor adjustments may be needed to dodge cone AoEs from newly spawned clones.

 Managing Clone and Boss Mechanics

-Once the mechanics are secured, players can maneuver their characters to optimal locations and orientations for the upcoming reenactment phase.
+Once tether assignments are secured, players move to optimal positions and orientations for the reenactment phase that follows.

 Execution of Clone Mechanics

-• Cone Cleave: Determined by the direction faced by either the player or their clone.
+- Cone Cleave: Determined by the direction the player or their clone is facing.
+Facing awareness is critical throughout.

-Strategic distribution and proper tether management ensure that these mechanics play out predictably, turning them into routine sequences of dodges and stacks.
+Proper tether management makes these mechanics play out predictably, converting them into routine dodge-and-stack sequences.

 Acting Light Parties and Mechanics

-• Acting Light Party 1: Players on the west side assess their mechanics priority, incorporating a northwest and counter-clockwise approach.
+- Acting Light Party 1: Players on the west side use a northwest-and-counterclockwise approach to assess mechanic priority.

-• Acting Light Party 2: Participants on the east adopt a north and clockwise methodology.
+- Acting Light Party 2: Players on the east use a north-and-clockwise methodology.

-Each group ensures no overlap in mechanic acquisition, with players maneuvering to correct positions in response to the boss jump and ensuing cleaves, followed by defamations.
+Each group avoids overlap in mechanic acquisition, moving to correct positions in response to the boss jump and the cleaves and defamations that follow.

 Mechanic Resolution

-• Melees Proceed Northeast: Ensuring uptime as the boss tracks the main tank.
+- Melees Proceed Northeast: Maintaining uptime as the boss tracks the main tank.

-• Range Head Northwest: Dodging AoEs while preparing for subsequent light party stacks.
+- Range Head Northwest: Dodging AoEs while preparing positions for subsequent light party stacks.

 Transition to Mutating Cells